 - Historian tags record values from all alarms and from selected I/O tags, for later reporting.

 - Pages provide the display screens for information collected from hardware.
 Some are built in, such as the alarm display, trend viewer, reports, notes, and more.
 Most, you will create for your unique situation.
 Drawing tools are provided so that you can create clear and realistic display pages without limit.

 - Security features control who can do what within an application.
 You can create rules for roles based on job-descriptions, allowing you to create privilege sets that apply to many operators.
 You can limit the scope of rules so that operators with the same role can access only those controls that relate to the area where they work.

 - Server lists let you easily configure backup servers for fail-over.
 You can also use server lists to distribute tasks such as logging and alarm management between computers in large systems.
-The built-in Internet server allows operators to monitor values and acknowledge alarms via a web interface or a mobile device.
+The built-in Thin Client Server allows operators to monitor values and acknowledge alarms via a web interface or a mobile device.
 They can even receive and acknowledge alarms by SMS text message.

 (1)Features are activated according to the license key that you have purchased.
 Adding features means only changing the license key, not integrating new software.